cryogen-project/cryogen-docs/content/md/docs/add-basic-search.md

 3. Install cheerio: `npm install cheerio`

 ## Copy build-index.js
-As the filename says, this script will create the index file, which will be used to search your page.
+As the filename says, this script will create the index file, which will be used to search your pages.

 > *NOTE*: Everytime when a new post/page is published, the index should be recreated.
 Therefore, the best option would be to add this to your deployment routine.